2019 marks the 105th anniversary of the electric traffic signal, so let’s travel back in time to the very first signal system… which takes us to 1868.

 The 1960s saw the computerization of traffic lights.
 In addition to improving the flow, efficiency and safety of traffic, computerized signal systems also allowed people to move to suburban areas because improved traffic control led to faster commute times for those who drove into downtown areas to work.

-Today, we have smarter “adaptive” signal control to better manage traffic and prioritize movements or vehicles on the roadway, such as fire trucks, ambulances or even buses through a concept called transit signal priority (TSP).
+Today, we have smarter signal control that adapts to traffic and can prioritize movements or vehicles on the roadway, such as fire trucks, ambulances or even trucks and buses through freight and transit signal priority (TSP).
 These smarter modern traffic signal systems offer huge benefits at a much lower cost when compared to widening roadways to achieve the goal of easing traffic congestion and improving safety.

-Adaptive signal design is part of what we call an intelligent transportation system (ITS).
+Adaptive traffic signal control and signal priority are part of what we call an intelligent transportation system (ITS).
 ITS technologies “read” transportation networks in real time and communicate with vehicles and infrastructure to improve a network’s productivity.

 The US Department of Transportation’s 2015-2019 ITS Strategic Plan categorizes ITS programs into six categories: connected vehicles, automation, emerging capabilities, enterprise data, interoperability, and accelerating deployment.
 Progress in each of these categories allows us to optimize our transportation systems even more, and move traffic through more safely and efficiently, improving the quality of life of all travelers.